GeomorphOnline/GeomorphOnline.github.io/_pages/schedule.md

 ***Nov.
 30th***

-## Week 14: Aeolian, Planetary, and An Eye for the Landscape (Wrap-up)
+## Week 14: Aeolian, Planetary, and An eye for the landscape (Wrap-up)

 ***Dec.
 7th***

-## Week 15: Final Project Presentations
+## Week 15: Final project presentations

 ***Dec.
 14th***